aselshall/rm/README.md

 ### Syllabus Change Policy
 Except for changes that substantially affect the implementation of the evaluation (grading) statement, this syllabus is a guide for the course and is subject to change with advance notice.

+### Hurricane Revision
+Hurricane Helene
+- Missed Lab: "Methods: Laboratory methods TOC, Nutrients"
+- Makeup Plan: Lab rescheduled for October 17 at ETI

+Hurricane Milton
+- Missed Lectures: "Class Presentation 2: Introduction" on October 8 and October 10
+- Makeup Plan:
+  - "Class Presentation 2: Introduction" rescheduled to October 22 and October 24
+  - The lessons "Ethics in engineering and research" and "Publication quality figures" will be asynchronous, with video postings, discussion chats, and participation quizzes on Canvas